 How To Stop Forgetting Things For Good With 7 Helpful Tips

 I can be an extremely absent-minded person when left to my own devices.
-It's why a few solid ways to stop forgetting things proves extremely useful in my day-to-day life.
-It doesn't matter how many times I tell myself I need to pick up dental floss or can't forget my packed lunch for work, if I don't actively set up a reminder system, I'll forget to do it nine times out of 10.
+It's why a few solid ways to stop forgetting things prove extremely useful in my day-to-day life.
+It doesn't matter how many times I tell myself I need to pick up dental floss or can't forget my packed lunch for work: if I don't actively set up a reminder system, I'll forget to do it nine times out of 10.

 1. Keep Designated Spots For Commonly Used Objects

 If you’re always forgetting things, you want to minimize the work your brain has to do to encode the memory of setting down your keys.
 One great way to do that is to keep your keys — or your wallet, or your water bottle — in the same place, and preferably a place you see regularly.
 Placing something in the same place every time tells your brain that’s where the Apple TV remote lives.

 Dr. Shepard suggests keeping things like daily medication near something like your toothbrush: “You can’t get around brushing your teeth because they feel gross.
 Then you see your pillbox sitting there and remember, OK, I have to take my medicine.”
 This is also a kind of repetition, helping drill it into your brain where you left your wallet (in your weekday purse).